How to Patent an Idea

 d-An abstract that summarises the content of the specification

-4- Once this has been received by the UK IPO they will issue a filing receipt which confirms the filing date and provides an patent application number.
+Once your submission has been received by the UK IPO they will issue a receipt which confirms the filing date and provides a patent application number.
+This will give your idea “Patent Pending” status.

 Innovate Product Design is here to walk you through the process of how to patent and/or progess an idea, from searching for existing patents, to the different types of protections available, to the associated costs and applications required for the route ultimately chosen.
 Innovate offers low cost design-led solutions to patent an idea that suits individuals’ need to kickstart their project.